-The 4 April - 16 May policy consultation round has now closed!
+The 4 July - 16 August PAC consultation round has now closed!

-This round we sought feedback on the Relocation Assitance Guide.
+In this round we sought feedback on the following:

 We strongly value and need feedback from co-ops.
 Therefore, we encourage you to read and discuss the guide at your next co-op meeting.
 The draft guide is available on the CEHL website, under the Have Your Say Menu, Quarterly Policy Consultation tab.
 While the views and feedback of individual co-op members are also valued, the Consultation seeks co-op approved feedback as a priority.